gSchool/DNA-release-3/02-Phase-A/01_strategic_view.md

 * May even take less time.

 ### 3. Start with the overarching policy
-We also recommend spending some time to go back to the **policy**, policy does not change frequently *(at least annual cycles, if not longer).* Therefore policy tends to be broad, allowing for flexibility and adaptation to support the vast range of capabilities that the DoD develops and deploys. **Policy trumps guidance**.
+We recommend spending some time reviewing the **policy**, policy does not change frequently *(at least annual cycles, if not longer).* Therefore policy tends to be broad, allowing for flexibility and adaptation to support the vast range of capabilities that the DoD develops and deploys. **Policy trumps guidance**.
 A key tool is referring to policy or statute first, it ***may*** already have the flexibility required by your program.

 ### !callout-success
 ## Key Takeaway: